Convergence Insufficiency & Double Vision

 About Convergence Insufficiency

 Convergence insufficiency (CI) is a vision condition that causes difficulty or inability to effectively converge or align both eyes together to perform near oriented visual tasks, like reading, writing or computer work.
-This condition directly affects one’s ability to read, focus and process information.
+This condition directly affects the ability to read, focus and process information.

 CI occurs in both children and adults and can significantly handicap ones reading and learning abilities.
 Adults with CI often experience tired eyes and headaches at work, which reduces job performance and makes work unbearable at times.
 When developing CI later in life, teens and adults are often able to spot a visual problem because they have experienced normal vision before.
 However, when a child is born with CI, they are often unaware of the condition and are unable to explain why they are struggling with reading and learning.